gergo-szabo/CarND-P4-BehavioralCloning/README.md

 I used an adam optimizer so that manually training the learning rate wasn't necessary.

-Generator was not used because it was not necessary. (i5-3320M 2x2600 MHz, 16 GB RAM)
+To train the NN generator was not necessary. (i5-3320M 2x2600 MHz, 16 GB RAM)